neuromorph/better-osd/README.md

 ## Optional Advanced Styling
-For optional styling of advanced css options or things like Padding that is not in settings, you will need to edit "spreadsheet.css" file at -
+For optional styling of advanced css options or things like fonts or custom box-shadow effect that is not in settings, you will need to edit "spreadsheet.css" file at -
 ~/.local/share/gnome-shell/extensions/custom-osd@neuromorph/
+ After editing the file, you need to lock the screen and unlock again for the changes to take effect.
+Alternately, you can disable and enable the extension.
  This allows for some esoteric tinkering for the ones so inclined.

 Example code: